-I’d been to Portugal once, on Round the World #3, but I’d barely scratched the surface of this diverse country by devoting my time solely to Lisbon (there is so much more to see!).
-This time, I was determined to spread my Portuguese wings and venture north, south and offshore by visiting Porto, the Algarve region and the Azores during our 10-day journey.
+This time, I will spread my Portuguese wings and venture north, south, and offshore by visiting Porto, the Algarve region, and the Azores during our 10-day journey.

-We were also on a tighter budget than usual (due to our recent purchase of a boat in Seattle), so for this trip I would need to maximize my travel rewards points to keep our costs down.
-Spoiler alert: I was even more successful than I’d hoped in that endeavor, more on that in this post!
+We are also on a tighter budget than usual (due to our recent purchase of a boat in Seattle), so for this trip, I’ll be maximizing my travel rewards points to keep our costs down.
+Spoiler alert: I nailed it, more on that in this post!

 The Beauty of Porto

 We begin our adventure in Portugal’s second city, Porto.

 Famed around the world for its port wines, the laid-back city of Porto holds a distinct edge in charm over big sister Lisbon.

 With a colorfully-tiled old town, golden rooftops and a relaxed atmosphere, Porto is definitely a city worth exploring on any trip to Portugal.